 Go to Posts > Categories and create a new category named “Exhibitions”.
 Don’t forget to click the big blue button the says “Add New Category” (I know goes without saying).

 STEP 2 Create a new blog post

 Go to Posts > Add New and create a blog post with the name of your exhibition.

 Add the invitation as the featured image or any other good quality image that represents the show.
 I set the invite from my last solo show at Dade Art & Design Lab as the feature image of this post.

 You”ll find the “Set Feature Image” to the right of the editor near the bottom

 If you use one of the David themes this image will appear full width across the top of the page as long as the image is at least 640 pixels wide.
 If it is a smaller image then will still appear above the post title only smaller.
 For other themes insert the image on the page.
 If your theme will show a thumbnail with excerpts then make sure you set a featured image as well as inserting on the page.

 Now for the content.
 Add the exhibition details, date, opening reception, etc; just like a regular invite.
 If you have an exhibition statement you can use it here or write something about the show and the work.
 Other content to consider would be reviews, links to reviews, interviews, anything to do with the show.

-Alternatively you can generate a Nextgen Gallery specifically for the exhibit and simply add the gallery short code to the post.
-Also include installation shots, pictures from the opening and images of people interacting with your work.
+You can generate a Gallery specifically for the exhibit.
+Also, include installation shots, pictures from the opening and images of people interacting with your work.

 STEP 3 Select a publish date